graycatlabs/PyBBIO/README.md

     # cd ~
     # git clone git://github.com/alexanderhiam/PyBBIO.git

-The next step is to run the install script:
+The next step is to run the setup.py script:

     # cd PyBBIO
-    # sh install.sh -i
+    # python setup.py install

 PyBBIO should now be installed correctly.
 Run the blink example to make sure all is well: